ivine369/Arcade/README.md

 ### ART

-It is personal gallery application that you display your photos so that others can see.
+It is personal gallery application that you display your photos so that others can see

 31st August 2020